-Five species of birds are known to breed on the Rookery Islands: Adélie penguin (Pygoscelis adeliae), Cape petrel (Daption capensis), snow petrel (Pagodroma nivea), southern giant petrel (Macronectes giganteus), and the south polar skua (Catharacta maccormicki).
-Wilson's storm petrels (Oceanites oceanicus) are likely to breed there as well but nest sites have not yet been found.
+Six species of birds are known to breed on the Rookery Islands: Adélie penguin (Pygoscelis adeliae), Cape petrel (Daption capensis), snow petrel (Pagodroma nivea), Wilson's storm petrel (Oceanites oceanicus), southern giant petrel (Macronectes giganteus), and the south polar skua (Catharacta maccormicki).

-The southern giant petrels nest on Giganteus Island (Map C).
-The colony is currently very small but has been stable at 2-4 breeding pairs since the mid-1960s.
-A total of 16 incubating birds were recorded in 1958, and in 1967, 13 nests were occupied but only four contained eggs.
-Only two nests were present in 1972, four in 1973, two in 1977, one in 1981, two in 1982, and three in 2001.
-During the most recent count in 2007, four nests were counted on two separate occasions, with two pairs and two lone birds at first count (27th November) and three pairs and one lone bird on an egg (therefore assumed to have an absent partner) at second count (10th December).
-The nests are shallow mounds of stones and are built on broad gravel patches on the raised beaches.
-The area has many old nest sites and several may be rebuilt each year but there is no evidence that they are used.
+A few southern giant petrels occupy a small area on Giganteus Island (Map C).
+The colony has been very small at 2-4 breeding pairs since the mid-1960s.
+During 2007 counts, four nests were counted on two separate occasions, with two pairs and two lone birds at first count (27 November) and three pairs and one lone bird on an egg (therefore assumed to have an absent partner) at second count (10 December).
+The nests are shallow mounds of stones and built on broad gravel patches on the raised beaches.
+The area has many old nest sites but there is no evidence that they are used.

-Cape petrels breed on Rookery Island and a small island known as Pintado Island, located 300 m north-west of Rookery Island.
-In the most recent survey of Cape petrel populations in the Area on 24 December 2007, 123 occupied nests were observed on Pintado Island and 10 occupied nests on Rookery Island.
+Cape petrels are known to breed on two islands in the Area: Rookery Island and Pintado Island a small island located 300 m north-west of Rookery Island.
+The most recent surveys of Cape petrel populations on these islands found 110 occupied nests on Pintado Island on 13 December 2018 and 10 occupied nests on Rookery Island on 24 December 2007.
 The nearest known breeding colonies of Cape petrels to the Area occur at four rock outcrops near Forbes Glacier 8 km to the west, and on Scullin and Murray Monoliths (ASPA 164) approximately 200 km to the east.
-A remotely operating camera on the un-named island 250 m east of Rookery Island (Map B) is monitoring annual breeding success of approximately 30 Cape petrel nests.
+An automatically operating camera on the un-named island 420 m north west of Rookery Island (Map B) is monitoring annual breeding success of approximately 15 Cape petrel nests.

 Adélie penguins breed on 14 of the islands.
-The most recent population survey across the Area in December 2007 estimated the breeding population at all 14 islands was approximately 91,000 occupied nests.
-The largest populations occur on Rookery Island (31,000 occupied nests) and Giganteus Island (11,000 occupied nests).

-Although the Area-wide survey has not been repeated since 2007, surveys of individual islands are being undertaken each year and an up-dated Area-wide estimate will be possible during the life of this plan.
-A remotely operating camera on Rookery Island (Map B) is also monitoring the annual breeding success at approximately 30 Adelie penguin nests.
+The most recent population survey across the Area in the 2007/08 breeding season estimated the breeding population at all 14 islands was approximately 91,000 occupied nests, which is more than double the population present in 1988/89.
+The largest populations occur on Rookery Island (31,000 occupied nests in 2007/08) and Giganteus Island (11,000 occupied nests in 2007/08).
+Although the Area-wide survey has not been repeated since 2007/08, surveys of individual islands are being undertaken at regular intervals and will contribute to an updated Area-wide estimate.
+These survey results will indicate whether Adélie population trends in the Area are consistent with elsewhere along the Mawson coastline where some populations have plateaued or possibly decreased since the early 2000s after a previous long-term increase.
+Four remotely operating cameras on three islands within the Area (Map B) are also monitoring the annual breeding success at approximately 30 Adélie penguin nests at each camera site.

-Snow petrels nest throughout the Rookery Islands and in greatest concentration on Rookery Island.
-Wilson's storm petrels are frequently seen flying around the islands and probably breed on a number of the larger islands in the group, although no nests have been recorded.
+Snow petrels nest throughout the Rookery Islands and are in greatest concentration on Rookery Island.
+Wilson's storm petrels are frequently seen flying around the islands and nests have been observed at some locations.